-Uncertainties exist with respect to how the current income tax law in the PRC applies to the Group's overall operations, and more specifically, with regard to tax residency status.
-The EIT Law includes a provision specifying that legal entities organized outside of the PRC will be considered residents for Chinese Income Tax purposes if the place of effective management or control is within the PRC.
-The implementation rules to the EIT Law provide that non-resident legal entities will be considered PRC residents if substantial and overall management and control over the manufacturing and business operations, personnel, accounting and properties, occurs within the PRC.
-Despite the present uncertainties resulting from the limited PRC tax guidance on the issue, the Group does not believe that the legal entities organized outside of the PRC within the Group should be treated as residents for EIT law purposes.
-If the PRC tax authorities subsequently determine that the Company and its subsidiaries registered outside the PRC will be subject to PRC income taxes, at a statutory income tax rate of 25%.
+Uncertainties exist with respect to how the current income tax law in the Chinese Mainland applies to the Group's overall operations, and more specifically, with regard to its tax residency status.
+The EIT Law includes a provision specifying that legal entities organized outside of the Chinese Mainland will be considered residents for Chinese Income Tax purposes if the place of effective management or control is within the Chinese Mainland.
+The implementation rules to the EIT Law provide that non-resident legal entities will be considered Chinese Mainland residents if substantial and overall management and control over the manufacturing and business operations, personnel, accounting and properties, occurs within the Chinese Mainland.
+Despite the present uncertainties resulting from the limited Chinese Mainland tax guidance on the issue, the Group does not believe that the legal entities organized outside of the Chinese Mainland within the Group should be treated as residents for EIT Law purposes and, therefore, has not recorded an unrecognized tax benefit for this tax position.
+If the Chinese Mainland tax authorities subsequently determine that the Company and its subsidiaries registered outside the Chinese Mainland should be deemed resident enterprises, the Company and its subsidiaries registered outside the Chinese Mainland should be deemed resident enterprises, the Company and its subsidiaries registered outside the Chinese Mainland should be deemed resident enterprises.

-According to PRC Tax Administration and Collection Law, the statute of limitations is three years if an underpayment of taxes is due to computational errors made by the taxpayer or withholding agent.
+According to PRC Administration of the Levy and Collection of Taxes Law, the statute of limitations is three years if an underpayment of taxes is due to computational errors made by the taxpayer or withholding agent.
 The statute of limitations will be extended five years under special circumstances, which are not clearly defined (but an underpayment of tax liability exceeding RMB0.1 million is specifically listed as a special circumstance).
 In the case of a related party transaction, the statute of limitations is ten years.
 There is no statute of limitations in the case of tax evasion.
-Tax yeas from 2015 to the current years for the Group's PRC subsidiaries are subject to examination of the PRC tax authorities.
+Tax years from 2015 to the current years for the Group's Chinese Mainland subsidiaries are subject to examination of the Chinese Mainland tax authorities.

-Current tax expense (benefit) and deferred tax expense (benefit), which are substantially all attributable to the Company's PRC subsidiaries, VIEs and subsidiaries of the VIEs, are as follows:
+Current tax expense (benefit) and deferred tax expense (benefit), which are substantially all for Chinese Mainland income taxes, are as follows:

-Year ended December 31, Year ended December 31, Year ended De cember 31, 2019 2020 2021 2021 RMB RMB RMB US\$ Current tax expense (benefit) 71,809,290 (157,326,719) 35,315,597 5,541,788 Deferred tax expense (benefit) (164,911,933) (142,551,916) 333,420,104 52,320,890 Total income tax expense (benefit) (93,102,643) (299,878,635) 368,735,701 57,862,678
+Year ended December 31, Year ended December 31, Year ended De cember 31, 2021 2022 2023 2023 RMB RMB RMB US\$ Current tax expense (benefit) 35,315,597 193,768,237 278,695,689 39,253,466 Deferred tax expense (benefit) 333,420,104 195,589,376 (29,258,045) (4,120,909) Total income tax expense (benefit) 368,735,701 389,357,613 249,437,644 35,132,557